ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Requirements for Quality Level 4 in REP-2004](https://www.ros.org/reps/rep-2004.html).

 ## Summary
-The `RTI-Connext-DDS` software meets most of the standards defined for Quality Level 1 defined for ROS2 packages, this includes, but not limited to, broad documentation related to the API of the software and testing of the main features of the software.
+`RTI-Connext-DDS` meets most of the standards defined for Quality Level 1, including broad documentation and testing of its features and API.

 As this package is not open-source, many policies related to quality control are not openly documented.
 For example, it is difficult to find information relating to its versioning policy.
 For ROS 2 distributions, packages may need to rely on strict versions, like `5.3.1`, to ensure API/ABI stability.

 There are no clear public reports of code coverage, so it is not clear how much of their code is tested.
 However, they do describe their approach to testing in a [blog entry](https://www.rti.com/blog/software-testing-at-rti).

-There is a list of [known academic projects](https://community.rti.com/projects) using RTI Connext DDS and also they have published a [white paper](https://www.rti.com/whitepapers/how-to-achieve-production-grade-deployment-with-ros-2-and-rti-connext-dds) with rationale about how to implement production-grade deployments using their software in conjunction with ROS2.
+There is a list of [known academic projects](https://community.rti.com/projects) using RTI Connext DDS and also they have published a [white paper](https://www.rti.com/whitepapers/how-to-achieve-production-grade-deployment-with-ros-2-and-rti-connext-dds) with rationale about how to implement production-grade deployments using their software in conjunction with ROS 2.

-In terms of ROS2 package metrics this library is considered to be Quality Level 4.
-Adding unit testing for the functions used in ROS2 packages, coverage statistics and version pinning will be needed to achieve Quality Level 1.
+In terms of ROS 2 package metrics this library is considered to be Quality Level 4.
+Adding unit testing for the functions used in ROS 2 packages, coverage statistics and version pinning will be needed to achieve Quality Level 1.

-# Comparison with ROS packages quality standards

 ## Version Policy [1]

 ### Version Scheme [1.i]

-There is no public information related how the RTI manages the versioning of `RTI-Connext-DDS`
+`RTI-Connext-DDS` does not have a declared versioning scheme.
+However, each new release of the software comes with detailed [What's new](https://community.rti.com/static/documentation/connext-dds/5.3.0/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_WhatsNew/index.htm#WhatsNew/WhatsNew530/WhatsNew530.htm) and [Release notes](https://community.rti.com/static/documentation/connext-dds/5.3.0/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_ReleaseNotes/index.htm) documentation that provides users with information that includes new features, supported platforms and known issues.

 ### Version Stability [1.ii]